 Cathay Pacific flights: Prices are based on distance flown of every one-way flight

 Asia Miles uses a zone-based system for calculating the cost of an award ticket.
 The award prices listed in the chart above apply for one-way flights, and the cost of the flight is determined by the total flown distance of that leg.
 For instance:

 A one-way flight from New York to Hong Kong has a flown distance of 8,072 miles.

 This places it in the highest price category, costing 85,000 miles in Business Class.

 This is when redeemed for Cathay Pacific flights.

-For flights on OneWorld partners there is no published chart, instead you’ll find a calculator on the Asia Miles website.
-The calculator is fairly difficult to use and doesn’t allow you to enter any airline/route combinations.
+For flights on Oneworld partners, there is no published chart.
+Instead, you’ll find a calculator on the Asia Miles website.
+The calculator is fairly difficult to use and doesn’t allow you to enter all of the possible airline/route combinations.
 Luckily, we've made a simple chart for you:

-Note that the single airline pricing (above) also applies when combining Cathay Pacific with one OneWorld partner airline.
-If your itinerary includes two or more OneWorld airlines, then the multi carrier pricing applies (below).
+Note that the single-airline pricing (above) also applies when combining Cathay Pacific flights with one Oneworld partner airline.
+If your itinerary includes two or more Oneworld airlines, then the multi-carrier pricing applies (below).